raj-rao-rr/TIPS-Treasury-Puzzle/README.md

   1. Login into your Bloomberg Professional Service account, you will need it to retrieve historical data.

-  2. Go to the Bloomberg terminal and type SRCH <GO> to bring up the Fixed Income Security Search function, add “Ticker” as a search field and enter oen of the corresponding tickers provided (**T = U.S. Treasury Note/Bond**, **TII = U.S. TIPS**, **S = U.S. STRIP**) to retrieve data for one set.
+  2. Go to the Bloomberg terminal and type SRCH <GO> to bring up the Fixed Income Security Search function.
+Add “Ticker” as a search field and enter the ticker necessary (T for Treasury, TII for TIPS, S for STRIPS).
+Add “Sovereign” as another search field to ensure that all bonds returned are strictly government issued (i.e., T also points to AT&T corporate bonds without this additional field).

-  3. Change the universe of bonds from “Active” to “Active and Matured” to pull the entire history of bonds issued.
+  3. Change the universe of bonds to include both “Active” to and “Matured” to pull the entire history of bonds issued.

   4. Click on the results tab and then start to modify the columns shown in the results by adjusting the settings.
 We should be seeing the following columns (Issuer, Name, Ticker,	Cpn	Maturity,	Maturity Type,	Currency,	Country (Full Name),	First Coupon Date,	Cpn Freq Des,	Coupon Type,	ISIN,	Amt Issued,	Amt Out,	Issue Date,	Security Name,	Calc Type,	Day Count,	CUSIP,	Market Type).

-  5. Filter out only "US GOVERNMENT" securities from the "Market Type" column before exporting to an excel file.

-  6. Repeat step 5 for each the tickers shown.
-We should have a seperate file for TIPS, Treasury and STRIPS data, each labeled accordingly.
+  5. Repeat step 5 for each the tickers shown.
+We should have a separate file for TIPS, Treasury and STRIPS data, each labeled accordingly.

 **II.
 Pull New Price Data**

-  1. Begin by copying the CUSIPS from each bond excel file (e.g. TIPS.xlsx) onto an empty excel file and concat each with the " Govt" string to the end of each CUSIP.
+  1. Begin by copying the CUSIPS from each bond excel file (e.g. TIPS.xlsx) onto an empty excel file and concatenate each with the " Govt" string to the end of each CUSIP.
 These strings will be the Bloomberg IDs used to retrieve historical prices.

   2. In the same excel file, transpose the vertical array of CUSIPS in cell `A1` and with an active Bloomberg Session, continue with the following: